vicen621/GuiAPI/README.md

 # GuiAPI
-Lightweighted Gui apifor bukkit plugins, with 1.16 to 1.17 support.
+GUI Api for bukkit plugins, with 1.16 to 1.17 support.

 ## Instalation